 For collecting one-time payment, I would strongly suggest using Payoneer.
 It supports the largest number of currencies.
 We use it to collect payments from counties like Pakistan or Bangladesh where no other payment gateway works.
 Payoneer has some unique features and offers the lowest rates.

 For recurring payments and e-commerce, Paypal is the best payment gateway.
-Their transaction fee is highest but its the most reliable payment gateway to collect international payments.
-Good news is that, Paypal has started supporting domestic transactions from India as well.
-I will soon be posting a review on that.
+Their transaction fee is the highest but it’s the most reliable payment gateway to collect international payments.
+Being an international payment platform PayPal except for the majority of international cards, and the Good news is, Paypal has started supporting domestic transactions from India as well.
+I will soon be posting a review on that

 Nowadays, Indian payment gateways also provide multi-currency options.
 But these come at a higher price and less reliability.